 Figure 139.
-Trends in Hawaii longline revenue species composition1 1Data Source: Pacific Islands Fisheries Science Center, Tier 1 data request.
+Trends in Hawaii longline revenue species composition Data Source: Pacific Islands Fisheries Science Center, Tier 1 data request.

 Figure 140.
-Price trends of nominal and adjusted of three main species (bigeye tuna, yellowfin tuna, and swordfish)1
+Price trends of nominal and adjusted of three main species (bigeye tuna, yellowfin tuna, and swordfish)

-1Source: Pacific Islands Fisheries Science Center, Tier 1 data request.
+&lt;sup>1 Source: Pacific Islands Fisheries Science Center, Tier 1 data request.

-The Economic Cost Data Collection Program of the Hawaii longline fishery was the first to establish continuous (routine) trip expenditure collection in the Pacific Islands Region.
-The program was implemented in August 2004 through cross-agency collaboration with the PIFSC Economics Program and the NOAA Observer Program managed by PIRO (Pan 2018 and Pan 2019).
+The Economic Cost Data Collection Program for the Hawaii longline fishery was the first to establish continuous (routine) trip expenditure collection in the Pacific Islands Region.
+The program was implemented in August 2004 through cross-agency collaboration by the PIFSC Economics Program and the NOAA Observer Program managed by PIRO (Pan 2018 and Pan 2019).
 Before the establishment of these programs, trip-level economic information on the fisheries was limited primarily to the dockside value of landed fish.
-Data on fishing expenses were obtained intermittently, through one-time surveys conducted every five or so years (Hamilton et al. 1996; O'Malley and Pooley 2002; Kalberg and Pan 2016).
+Data on fishing expenses were obtained intermittently through one-time surveys conducted roughly every five years (Hamilton et al. 1996; O'Malley and Pooley 2002; Kalberg and Pan 2016).
 The continuous economic data collection program has provided important trend data to track changes in economic performance for the Hawaii longline fishery on a continuous basis.

-The continuous data collection form is comprised of eight cost items commonly arising in Hawaii longline trips but excludes labor costs.
+The continuous data collection form is comprised of eight cost items commonly arising in Hawaii longline trips, but it excludes labor costs.
 Non-labor cost items collected include diesel fuel, engine oil, bait, ice, as well as total costs for gear replacement, provisions, and communications.
 The form requests unit price, quantity used, and total costs of fuel, bait, and oil usage.
 In addition, the total number of crew members, and the subset who are not United States nationals, is collected for both tuna and swordfish trips.
-Survey forms are produced and available in first languages (English, Korean, and Vietnamese) to ease survey burden.
+Survey forms are produced and available in first languages (i.e., English, Korean, and Vietnamese) to ease survey burden.

 The project is designed to collect data from all observed trips.
 Observers conduct interviews with the captains on board while returning to port or when a trip is completed.
-The participation of fishermen in the economic data survey is voluntary.
+The participation of fishers in the economic data survey is voluntary.
 Observers accompany 100% of the Hawaii-based shallow-set longline trips (targeting swordfish) and about 20% of the deep-set trips (targeting bigeye tuna).
 Since the economic data collection project was implemented in August 2004, the average response rate based on observed trips has been around 60%.
 The data collection program would not succeed without the generous support of vessel owners and operators.
 A detailed description of the continuous data collection program can be found in a NOAA technical memorandum (Pan 2018).

-This report presented trip-level fishing costs for the two types of fishing trips since shallow set (swordfish) trips often have a longer trip length compared to deep set (bigeye tuna) trips.
-The data series of trip costs and net revenue data were presented in the SAFE report from 2005 to most current as the first full-year's data were available beginning in 2005.
-Average swordfish trip costs generally were higher than a tuna trip because the trip length of a swordfish trip is longer than a tuna trip.
+This report presents trip-level fishing costs for the each type of longline trip since shallow-set (swordfish) trips often have a longer trip length compared to deep-set (bigeye tuna) trips.
+The data series of trip costs and net revenue data have been presented in the annual SAFE report from 2005 to present, as the first full-year's data were available beginning in 2005.
+Average swordfish trip costs generally are higher than a tuna trip because the trip length of a swordfish trip is longer than a tuna trip.
 The average trip length for swordfish trips was 31 days per trip during the period of 2005-2022, while it was 22 days for tuna trips.
-A decreasing trend in trip length for swordfish trips has been observed over the recent years.
-The average trip length of 26 days per trip in 2022 was considerably lower than the 18 years' average (31 days).
+A decreasing trend in trip length for swordfish trips has been observed over recent years.
+The average trip length of 26 days per trip in 2022 was considerably lower than the 18-years average (i.e., 31 days).
 The average tuna trip length seems steady over the 18-year period.